September 6 Bari, Italy

 September 18 Locarno ₤695 + Swiss francs 6.65 (US$2.60)

 I get up about 7:00 am and make it into Milan by 10:00 or so.
 Then I proceed to WALK out of Milan.
 I finally get a ride about 12:00 or 1:00.
 Get rained on.
 Several rides later, I arrive at the Swiss border and then another ride, which lets me off at the causeway across Lake Lugano.
 The Swiss Polizeia politely but firmly throw me off the autostrada.
-Three weary, unhappy hours standing in the rain in Lugano and then get going again with the help of an elderly Swiss.
+Three weary, unhappy hours standing in the rain in Lugano and then eventually get going again with the help of an elderly Swiss.
 Finally arrive at the Youth Hostel in Locarno and cook myself a big meal of fried eggs and bread.

 September 19 Grindelwald, Switzerland SF16.30 (US$3.60)